-One bright spot is the 2017 federal income tax reduction and reform, plus the Trump administration's efforts to rein in regulatory excesses across the board and establish rational regulatory policies.
+Besides the Trump administration's efforts to rein in regulatory excesses across the board and establish rational regulatory policies, another bright spot is its 2017 federal income tax reductions and reforms.
 If such efforts are sustained and extended for decades, they can reverse the trend of increasing deadweight losses.
-However, the administration's recently announced tariff increases will slow economic growth and diminish fairness
+However, the administration's tariff increases and other trade war initiatives will slow economic growth and diminish fairness.

-2. Demographics and Work-force Participation: Demographic changes driven by public policy and nonpolicy factors are reducing the fraction of the population doing productive work in market settings, while increasing numbers of people consuming but not producing.
-These changes include falling birth rates, increasing longevity, more public subsidy for retirement and for persons not working, and changing social and economic roles of men and women.
-These changes are slowing growth and may precipitate generational conflict.
+2. Demographics and Work-force Participation: Demographic changes driven by public policy and non-policy factors are reducing the fraction of the population doing productive work in market settings, while increasing numbers of people consuming but not producing.
+These changes include falling birth rates, increasing longevity, increasing public subsidy for retirement and for other persons not working, and changing social and economic roles of men and women.
+These changes are slowing growth and may ultimately precipitate generational conflict.

-The 1970s movement of Baby Boomers into working age, plus the movement then and later of women into paid work drove labor-force participation to a record level of 67.1% in 2001.
-The aging of Boomers into retirement years, plus declining birth rates in younger cohorts, the slippage of female workforce participation and the tepid recovery from the Great Recession have all dropped participation to 62.4% in September 2015, the lowest level since 1977.
-It now sits at 62.7%.
-Falling labor-force participation in the 16-54 age range more than offsets recent participation increases for the 55+ group, netting a continued decline in total employment ratios.
-Low unemployment rates are due to counting "discouraged workers" out of the labor force and to increases in "under-employed" part-timers - both driven by the tepid recovery and the palliative effects of increases in benefits to people not working.
-As shown in the graph nearby comparing population employment, and through 2002, demographic and workforce participation factors gave a huge boost to economic growth countering public-sector overreach, and the employment/population ratio rose more than 56% in 42 years (from 0.30 to 0.47).
+The 1970s movement of Baby Boomers into working age, plus the movement then and later of women into paid work, plus increasing opportunities for minorities drove labor-force participation to a record level of 67.1% in 2001.
+As shown in the graph nearby comparing population and employment, demographic and workforce participation factors gave a huge boost to economic growth, countering public-sector overreach as the employment/population ratio rose more than 60% from 0.293 in 1961 to 0.469 in 2001.

+The aging of Boomers into retirement years, plus declining birth rates in younger cohorts, the slippage of female workforce participation and the tepid recovery from the Great Recession all dropped labor-force participation to 62.3% in September 2015, the lowest level since 1977.
+It now sits at 62.9%.
+Falling labor-force participation in the 16-54 age range has more than offset recent participation increases for the 55+ group, netting a continued decline in total employment ratios.
+Further, replacement of the large contingent of Boomers with high skills gained from fullcareer employment by low-skilled persons just entering the work force has depressed growth in labor and total productivity in recent years.
+Low unemployment rates are due greatly to counting "discouraged workers" out of the labor force and to increases in "under-employed" part-timers - both driven by the tepid recovery and the palliative effects of increases in benefits to people not working.

-However, since 2002, demographic and other labor-forceparticipation trend reversals have reinforced the increasing drag from government excess that depresses growth.
+Since 2002, trend reversals in demographics and employment/ population ratios (now 0.455) have reinforced the increasing drag from government excess that depresses growth.
 The movement of the large Boomer cohort into retirement began in 2011, is accelerating and will continue for perhaps 20 more years.
 Because retirement age and support policies were set when longevity was lower and health of people over 60 was less robust, U.S. dependent/producer ratios will continue to rise relative to what they would be under market incentives.
 So, total-factor productivity and thus the economy will continue to grow slowly.
 The burden on productive cohorts will increase, especially with slow income growth, leading perhaps to generational conflict.
 Slow economic growth and resulting low interest rates and other rates of return on investment will challenge retirement and endowment funding and exacerbate many other problems.